Updated on March 21, 2017

 Located within the Icahn School of Medicine at Mount Sinai University you can find one of the most advanced hair follicle research labs in the country.
 The lab bears the name of its principal investigator, Michael Rendl, MD.
 Michael hails from Austria where he received his medical degree at the University of Vienna.
 After completing post-doctoral hair follicle research in Elaine Fuchs lab at Rockerfeller University, Michael joined Mount Sinai in 2008.

-Below is a cited image from the lab’s research page.
+Below is an image from the lab’s research page.
 This study involved removing the gene Bmpr1a from DP cells that were grafted with keratinocytes into the back of mice.
 The DP cells that had the Bmpr1a gene knocked-out did not grow hair.

 The Rendl Lab specializes in the study of hair follicle morphogenesis.
 Its researchers seek to discover how dermal papillae cells act as instructive niche cells for hair follicle stem cells; essentially they are studying the step-by-step formation of a hair follicle.
 They’re doing a good job of it too, which is apparent from their publications library.

 The most recent paper published by Rendl & Co is titled “An Integrated Transcriptome Atlas of Embryonic Hair Follicle Progenitors, Their Niche, and the Developing Skin.”
 The content is as impressive as the title sounds.
 Here’s a quote from the abstract of the study “Our study provides an over-arching view of signaling within the entire embryonic skin and captures a molecular snapshot of HF pro-genitors and their niche.”
 In-depth research indeed.